Appendix 9: Using the CQL Amalgam

 ./make_amalgam.sh

-The standard test script test.sh builds the amalgam and attempts to compile it as well, which ensures that the amalgam can at least compile at all times.
+The standard test script test.sh builds the amalgam and attempts to compile it as well, ensuring that the amalgam compiles at all times.

 Testing the Amalgam